codemagic-ci-cd/codemagic-docs/content/rest-api/artifacts.md

 `GET /artifacts/:uuid1/:uuid2/:artifactName`

-This URL can be obtained using [Builds API](/rest-api/builds) or copied directly from Codemagic UI.
+This URL can be obtained using the [Builds API](/rest-api/builds) or copied directly from the Codemagic UI.

 ## Retrieve public download URL